Subway to Sally: Side projects

-Several of the band members have side or solo projects going.
+Several of the band members have side or solo projects.
 Wanting to "return to his roots" as a musician, Eric Fish started touring on his own in 1999.
-This project has now grown up to become a band in its own right.
-Three CDs have been released; Auge in Auge, Zwilling and Gegen den Strom.
+This project became a band in its own right.
+Three CDs have been released: Auge in Auge, Zwilling and Gegen den Strom.
 Fish is also involved in an online-only project called "Weiß" and often appears as a guest musician for other bands such as Letzte Instanz and Fiddler's Green.
-Bodenski has published a book of poems, called Inniglich, which draws heavily from his lyrics for Subway to Sally and also contains other works and non-published Sally songs.
-Along with his brother Chris and his sister Dodo Little, Simon also plays in the power metal band Silverlane which signed with Drakkar Entertainment in 2008.
+Bodenski has published a book of poems, called Inniglich, which draws heavily from his lyrics for Subway to Sally and also contains other works and unpublished Sally songs.
+Along with his brother Chris and his sister Dodo Little, Simon also plays in the power metal band Silverlane, which signed with Drakkar Entertainment in 2008.
 Frau Schmitt used to be a member of the somewhat "folky-jazzy" ensemble 17 Hippies.